Creative Writing: Your Writing Life

 About the course

 In this course, you will explore a variety of genres to discover your unique author's voice.
 Stretch your creative muscles in this writing workshop as you compose a memoir, devotional, poetry, fiction, and a children’s book.
-New this year, we will write a movie/book review.
+We will also write film and book reviews.
 This is an important skill, and a wonderful way for you to engage your Christian worldview into the broader cultural conversation!

 You will also learn how to resonate as a small group of writers, just like Tolkien, Lewis, and the Inklings.
 We will take some of your writing to the final stage, other projects will remain at a draft level, but you will have a writing portfolio at the end of the year.
 Students should have a foundation in writing and grammar and be able to apply those skills to these creative projects.